 - New image: create a new disk image file.
-Opens the New Image window, which lets you select the image size and where to save the file. - Existing image: insert a disk image file into this drive. - Existing image (Write-protected): insert a disk image file into this drive as a read-only disk. - Eject: remove the currently-inserted disk from this drive. - Reload previous image: reinsert the last disk image file selected through the Existing image options.
+Opens the New Image window, which lets you select the image size and where to save the file. - Existing image: insert a disk image file into this drive.
+Dragging and dropping an image file on the icon will also load it. - Existing image (Write-protected): insert a disk image file into this drive as a read-only disk. - Eject: remove the currently-inserted disk from this drive. - Reload previous image: reinsert the last disk image file selected through the Existing image options.

-2.4.6 Hard disks
+2.5.6 Hard disks